aabee-tech/gptize/README.md

 gptize -o custom_output.txt
 ```

 This command will override the default naming convention and use `custom_output.txt` as the output file name.
+The content will still be copied to your clipboard.

 ### Uploading to ChatGPT
 After generating the merged file using GPTize, you can upload it to ChatGPT for improved context understanding.
 When making requests to ChatGPT, explicitly reference the uploaded file, for instance, using a phrase like `... based on the imported txt file.` This approach significantly enhances the quality of ChatGPT's responses by providing it with specific context.